mohammadFeiz/aio-apis/README.md

 ## Notice !!!
 > **Since each request is a method, you can make the request configuration fully dynamic by passing parameters to the method.
 For example, you can dynamically set values based on the input parameters.**

-for example in this example you can pass description of request as parameter and make it dynamic in diffrent places in your app:
+For example, in this case, you can pass the request description as a parameter to make it dynamic in different parts of your app.
 ```typescript
     ...
     getUsers = async (description:string) => {